 Our Vision and Values

-We see medicine as a whole, and caring for the underserved in particular, as a calling, and we find great joy in knowing that we are making a difference in people’s lives with our day-to-day work.
+At Temple, we view medicine as a whole.
+Caring for the underserved, in particular, is our calling and we find great joy in knowing that we are making a difference in people’s lives with our day-to-day work.
 We value teamwork, respect, and diversity (both in our workforce and our clinical practice).
 We aim to continuously encourage inquiry and foster the skills of lifelong learning while promoting compassion for others and ourselves.

-Temple University Hospital is located in the vibrant urban community of North Philadelphia.
+Temple University Hospital is located in the vibrant, urban community of North Philadelphia.
 North Philadelphia was once an industrial epicenter with many factories producing a variety of goods.
 As the need for manufacturing jobs decreased and red-lining began, many resources left the area.
-This once-thriving metropolitan area is now home to many abandoned buildings, and many residents live in poverty.
-Nevertheless, the community remains resilient.
+This once-thriving metropolitan area is now home to many abandoned buildings and many residents live in poverty.
+Nevertheless, the community remains resilient and full of pride.

 Currently, the community is predominantly Black or African American and Hispanic (particularly Puerto Rican).
 Murals line the walls of many North Philadelphia buildings and narrate the story of its community.